-Preliminary results: Manny: I need you for this 1) The following table shows the number of experimental conditions and total number of assays on the species of interest to us.
-We also note how many expression correlation edges have an absolute value as great as 0.7 and a p-value of 0.2 or less.
-Given a budget of 30 assays, we use our method to calculate the payoff in each case.
+Preliminary results: 1) The following table Table 4, shows the number of experimental conditions, and total number of assays on the species of interest to us.
+We also note how many expression correlation edges have an absolute value as great as 0.7, and a p-value of 0.2 or less.
+Given a budget of 60 assays, we use our method to calculate the payoff in each case.
 For the purposes of this preliminary work, we do the analysis on each species independently of others.
-This makes sense because a specific researcher will tend to be interested in one species at a time.
-It would be sufficient to have numbers for soy, medicago and arabidopsis
+This makes sense, because a specific researcher will tend to be interested in one species at a time.

+Table 4: Number of Affymetrix data available at NCBI GEO database.